Understanding why you've been charged

 Example 2

-If your last automatic payment was a threshold charge of $500 on August 25th, and you don’t reach your threshold again before the end of August, then your next automatic payment will be on September 1st.
+If your last automatic payment was a threshold charge of $500 USD on August 25, and you don’t reach your threshold again before the end of August, then your next automatic payment will be on September 1.

 • Authorization request: This is a request between our billing system and the bank that issued your credit card.
 It happens nearly every time a payment is made, and the request appears as a pending amount that's identical to an already processed charge.
 These requests normally disappear within several days, although this can vary by bank.

-• Another reason for a double charge could be that your account spend is high, and you may have reached your threshold amount more than once in a day, triggering an automatic charge.
+• If your account spend is high and you’ve reached your threshold amount more than once in a day, an automatic charge may be triggered.
 If your account spend is very high, you may be eligible to increase your threshold amount.
-Learn more about how to change how often you’re charged.
+Learn more about how to Change how often you’re charged.

-If your bank statement shows a double charge, or if it shows an authorization request that doesn't go away on its own, contact your bank for help.
+If the double charge or authorization request doesn’t resolve on its own, reach out to your bank for support.

-Charged for more than average daily budget on some days
+Why was I charged for more than my average daily budget on some days?

 Internet search traffic fluctuates from day to day.
-To make up for these fluctuations and to ensure that your campaigns reach their potential, Google may allow up to 2x more interactions in one day than your average daily budget specifies.
+To make up for these fluctuations and to ensure that your campaigns reach their potential, Google may allow up to 2 times more interactions in one day than your average daily budget specifies.
 We call this overdelivery.

 2. Click Summary.

-Charges on bank statement don't match your Google Ads account
+Why don’t the charges on my bank statement match my Google Ads account?

 Charges are off by a day or two

-In most cases, this is expected because charges can post to Google Ads and bank statements on different days.
 Since both Google Ads and banks operate on different systems, payments don't always happen at the same time.
+In most cases, this is expected and will resolve within a few days.

 Bank charges aren't appearing in Google Ads